nyberry/HPDM172_assignment/README.md

 This project implements a relational database for the HPDM172 MSc Data Science assignment.
 It represents the activities of a group of hospitals.

 It includes:
-- a MySQL database schema describing hospitals, doctors, patients and clinical activtity.
+- a MySQL database schema describing hospitals and their clinical activtity.
-- a sythnetic data generator
+- a synthnetic data generator.
-- SQL scripts for creating and loading the database
+- SQL scripts for creating and loading the database.
-- SQL searches
+- SQL searches.
-- a GitHub Pages site for documentation and project presentation
+- A shell script to export the database.
+- Tests to ensure correct structure and behaviour of the SQL.
+- Documentation about planning and team working.

 ## Repository Structure